holmestm/ra-cognito-authprovider/Readme.md

 // in src/App.tsx
 import React from 'react';
 import { Admin, Resource } from 'react-admin';
-import { CognitoAuthProvider } from 'ra-auth-cognito';
+import { CognitoAuthProvider } from 'ra-cognito-authprovider';
 import { CognitoUserPool } from 'amazon-cognito-identity-js';
 import dataProvider from './dataProvider';
 import posts from './posts';